Global-Chem/global-chem/paper.md

 are being designed to abstract and interpolate skeletal patterns and languages and convert them into SMILES for data processing and analysis.
 A lot of these tools are well summarized by the Blue Obelisk Society Open Source Review [OBoyle:2016-9].
 And they work to some degree of accuracy.
 These tools are then improved on and machine learning starts dominating as a model that sits on top to fix any inaccuracies of the algorithm.
-If we took it another direction, where we selectively aggregate data based on popularity, valuability over time, and organized to a degree of functionality but that much expertise amongst one person is not enough.
+If we took it another direction, where we selectively aggregate data based on popularity, usefulness over time, and organized to a degree of functionality but that much expertise amongst one person is not enough.
 You need many opinions to come to a standard set.

 In the context of a well-classified chemical database the major challenge is the enormity of the chemical universe.
 Accordingly, it takes a range of chemical expertise to put together a well-thought chemical list of compounds relevant to their respective community.